Get ready for possible side effects of chemotherapy

 - Bleeding.
 You may not have enough platelets — a blood cell that plays an important role in forming blood clots — to help prevent bleeding when you're injured.

 - Infections.
-You may make fewer white blood cells, which protect your body from infections.
-An elevated body temperature may be the earliest sign of an infection.
+You may have fewer white blood cells to protect your body from infections.

 - Diarrhea.
 Your body's ability to absorb nutrients from food and get rid of waste might be affected.